markmoxon/elite-source-code-6502-second-processor/README.md

 This repository contains the source code for three different releases of 6502 Second Processor Elite:

-* The release from the SNG45 Acornsoft release (the first official release of 6502 Second Processor Elite)
+* The official SNG45 Acornsoft release, which was the first appearence of 6502 Second Processor Elite, and the one included on all subsequent discs

-* The release produced by the source disc from Ian Bell's site (which was never released)
+* The game produced by the source disc from Ian Bell's site, which was never released

-* The Executive version from Ian Bell's site (which was also never released)
+* The Executive version from Ian Bell's site, which was also never released

 By default the build process builds the SNG45 release, but you can build the other releases as follows.